philips-labs/automation-workshop/docs/getting-started.md

     `NODE_OPTIONS=--no-node-snapshot yarn dev` each time you start the app, or by adding it to the `dev` script in the `package.json`.

+    The Codespace is running on Node 18, so you should not have this issue.

 ## Authentication

 For this workshop we will need to authenticate with GitHub in order to create